Catholic hospitals’ growth impacts reproductive health care

 “These mergers take place because Catholic institutions are willing to take on the really hard places where others have failed to make money,” he said.
 “We should focus on what these institutions are doing in a positive way — stepping into the breach where virtually no one else wants to go, especially in rural areas.”

-That argument has resonance in mostly rural northeast Connecticut, where Day Kimball serves a population of about 125,000.
+That argument has resonance in mostly rural northeast Connecticut, where Day Kimball serves an aging population of about 125,000.

-Kyle Kramer, Day Kimball’s CEO, said the 104-bed hospital has sought a financial partner for more than seven years and would soon face “very serious issues” if forced to continue alone.
+Kyle Kramer, Day Kimball’s CEO, said the 104-bed hospital has been seeking a financial partner for more than seven years and would soon face “very serious issues” if it had to continue on its own.

 Regarding the proposed merger, he said, “Change is always difficult.”

-However, he said Day Kimball would remain committed to comprehensive care if the merger proceeds, seeking to inform patients of all options in such matters as contraception, miscarriages and ectopic pregnancies.
+However, he said Day Kimball’s providers would remain committed to comprehensive health care if the merger proceeds, seeking to ensure that patients are informed of all options when it comes to such matters as contraception, miscarriages and ectopic pregnancies.

 As for abortions, Kramer said Day Kimball had never performed them for the sole purpose of ending a pregnancy and would continue that policy if partnering with Covenant.

-Despite such assurances, some residents are concerned that the region’s only hospital would become Catholic-owned.
+Despite the assurances, some residents are concerned that the region’s only hospital would become Catholic-owned.
 Some merger opponents protested outside the hospital last Monday.

+“The public is being told if you don’t take Covenant, you won’t have a hospital at all,” said Elizabeth Canning of Pomfret, Connecticut.
+“Which is, of course, frightening.
+So people go, ‘Okay, well, we’ll take them. … It’s better than nothing.’”

+“I’ve had wonderful care here.
+That’s not my objection,” Canning continued.
+“I don’t want any religion involved in my health care.”

-Sue Grant Nash, a retired Day Kimball hospice social worker, described herself as religious but said people’s values should not be imposed on others.
+Sue Grant Nash, a retired Day Kimball hospice social worker from Putnam, described herself as religious but said she doesn’t believe people’s values should be imposed on others.

 “Very important articles of faith that Catholics may have, and I respect completely, shouldn’t impact the quality of health care that is available to the public,” she said.